Adversarial Learning

 Are adversarial examples inevitable?

-A pattern has emerged in which the majority of adversarial defenses are quickly broken by new attacks.
+A number of adversarial attacks on neural networks have been recently proposed.
+To counter these attacks, a number of authors have proposed a range of defenses.
+However, these defenses are often quickly broken by new and revised attacks.
 Given the lack of success at generating robust defenses, we are led to ask a fundamental question: Are adversarial attacks inevitable?

 Continue reading